luxk3/ubuntu_server_remote_dev_platformio/README.md

 3. Install your public SSH key into .ssh/authorized_keys
 4. _Optional_: set the server IP as static

-## Use Visual Studio Code for remove development via SSH
+## Use Visual Studio Code for remote development via SSH

 1. Install Visual Studio Code on your client machine [link](https://code.visualstudio.com/Download)
-2. We are going to leverage the Visual Studio Code remove development cabapilities (over SSH, not the GitHub tunnel) [https://code.visualstudio.com/docs/remote/ssh-tutorial](https://code.visualstudio.com/docs/remote/ssh-tutorial)
+2. We are going to leverage the Visual Studio Code remote development cabapilities (over SSH, not the GitHub tunnel) [https://code.visualstudio.com/docs/remote/ssh-tutorial](https://code.visualstudio.com/docs/remote/ssh-tutorial)

 3. Install the VS Code _Remote - SSH Extension_:
 [Direct VS Code Extension link](vscode:extension/ms-vscode-remote.remote-ssh)

-4. Click to the connect icon in the bottm left of VS Code:
+4. Click on the connect icon at the bottom-left of VS Code:
 ![alt](resources/vs_code_connect.png)
 5. In the command windows that opens up, select _connect to host_:
 ![alt](resources/connect_to_host.png)